ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## output_format_compression_zstd_window_log

-To be used when output compression method is `zstd`.
-If greater than `0`, this setting explicitly sets compression window size (expressed as power of `2`) and enable long-range mode for zstd compression.
-This can help to achieve better compression ratio.
+Can be used when the output compression method is `zstd`.
+If greater than `0`, this setting explicitly sets compression window size (power of `2`) and enables a long-range mode for zstd compression.
+This can help to achieve a better compression ratio.

 Possible values: non-negative numbers.
-Note that if the value is too small or too big, `zstdlib` will throw exception.
+Note that if the value is too small or too big, `zstdlib` will throw an exception.
 Typical values are from `20` (window size = `1MB`) to `30` (window size = `1GB`).

 Default: `0`